ELECTION SERVICES FOR PERSONS WITH DISABILITIES

 - All absentee application requests to vote by absentee ballot by mail must be received no later than 5:00 p.m. on the Tuesday before the election.

 - In-person absentee voting is available in our office during office hours and during extended hours, as scheduled through 5:00 p.m. on the Saturday before the election.
 Prior to the November General and Special Elections, we offer in-person absentee voting at 10 absentee voting locations throughout the county.

 - Your voted absentee ballot must be received by the Office of Elections (not postmarked) by 7:00 p.m. on Election Day.

 VOTING AT THE POLLS ON ELECTION DAY

 - All polling places are wheelchair accessible.

-- Curbside voting is available for people ages 65 or older, or any person with a physical disability.
+- Curbside voting is available for those who are 65-years-old or older, or any person with a physical disability.

 - Accessibility problems encountered at the polling place should be reported as soon as possible to the Fairfax County Office of Elections at 703-324-4735 (TTY 711).

 - Effective July 1, 2014, New Voter Photo ID Requirements.
 For additional information, please call 703-222-0776 (TTY 711), or email email@example.com.

 - Every polling place is equipped with ballot marking devices (ExpressVote machines), which are designed to provide voters with disabilities the opportunity to cast their vote unassisted.

 - Each ballot marking device is equipped with an audio headset that enables voters with visual impairments to cast a ballot without assistance.

 - Each polling place has a magnifying device available for voters who may have difficulty reading the electronically scanned ballot.